Best Way to Cook Live Lobster and Lobster Tail at Home

 See our complete guide for more details on boiling times and instructions for live lobster.

-How do you Cook a Lobster in the Microwave ?
+How Do You Cook a Lobster in the Microwave?

 In a pinch to cook lobster and don’t have a pot?
 Yup, you can zap them in the microwave.
 It actually steams the lobster in its own shell — not the most elegant way to get the job done, but it works well in a jiffy.